Your Weekly Helping Of Summer Tidday Meats & Treats On The Gram

-Back at it again with more tidday meats and treats amid an eventful week dominated by the hilariously messy premiere of BET’s “The Encore,” Floyd Mayweather’s exhibition hugging match with Logan Paul, widespread confusion over K. Michelle’s newest face, Nicki Minaj reuniting with Young Money bestie Drake, the first major red carpet premiere of 2021 and the highly anticipated “Loki” premiere on Disney Plus.
+Back at it again with more tidday meats and treats amid an eventful week dominated by J. Lo and Ben Affleck’s spicy spit-swapping, loud chitter-chatter over Nick Cannon naming his twin boys Zion Mixolydian Cannon & ZIllion Heir, Trina and Eve’s across-the-pond Verzuz celebration, Lala Anthony filing for divorce from Carmelo Anthony and Gunna’s silky spectacular Playas Room experience in Atlanta.

-Now, with the pandemic seemingly over, we’ve moved to showcasing sun-kissed baddies (and our thirst-trappin’ celebrity faves) with pretty brown ring ting London Alexus making her debut after stealing the show during the Mayweather/Paul fight.
+Now, with the pandemic seemingly over, we’ve moved to showcasing sun-kissed baddies (and our thirst-trappin’ celebrity faves) with Saweetie making her return to the series as the owner of a shiny new Icy palace.

-The gorgeous model was the winner of Floyd Mayweather’s TMT Ring Girls campaign that gave one woman a once-in-a-lifetime opportunity (and all-expense paid trip) to be a ring girl during the 8-round exhibition during this weekend’s fight.
+“I’m extra, if my firends and family are in town I’m inviting everybody.
+I actually just moved and I have a rooftop and I named it “Club Icy” so you can expect a lot of content coming from Club Icy this summer,” said Saweetie.

-“We are excited to launch ‘TMT Ring Girls’,” read a statement by James McNair, President of The Money Team.
+She also dished on her now-infamous prison concoctions that include ramen seasoning on oysters, spaghetti with ranch, and ramen noodles with Hot Cheetos and hot sauce.

 At this point, we have our ‘fits together for a hot vaxx summer (or not) that will hopefully be full of risky decisions, day party debauchery, and day drinking after months inside.

-This week’s compilation features some of our faves like Nicki MInaj, Bria Myles, Joie Chavis, and more delivering heat along with Ana Montana giving us what we needed.
+This week’s compilation features some of our faves like Saweetie, Bria Myles, Joie Chavis, and more delivering heat along with Draya Michele giving us what we needed.

 Comments